 • Color blocking on a single or multiple nails with pastel hues especially can create a great attraction.

 • Early nail art meant leaving the moons and the tips uncovered by polish.
 Today, it is quite trendy to leave the moon, and color the rest in a deeper red shade.
 Oxblood is certainly in style for this.

 • The best way to display your red nail polish is by placing magnets on the backs and lining them up on a magnetic strip you place on the wall.
 You can easily organize and pick the shade you want at the moment without extra clutter or the need for specific nail polish boxes.

 There are many fun ways to play up a red nail, but one should also be mindful of the seasons.
-While spring is all about brighter red nail polishes, especially on short nails, summer calls for bold, fall looks best with a more brownish shade, and winter is all about the dark, the deep and the classic cherry.
+While spring is all about brighter red nail polishes, especially on short nails, summer calls for bold, fall looks best with a more brownish shade, and winter nail colors are all about the dark, the deep and the classic cherry.

 Creamy shades are great anytime, but the shimmers and glitter nail polishes are best kept for the holidays.